Cloud-SPAN/nerc-metagenomics03-qc-assembly/_episodes/05-QC-polished-assembly.md

 ### The N50 length

-As mentioned previously, N50 length is a statistic used when looking at sequences of varying length that indicates that 50% of the total sequence is in segments that are that size or larger.
-See [What's N50?](https://www.molecularecologist.com/2017/03/29/whats-n50/) for a good explanation.
+As we touched on in a previous lesson, the N50 length is a useful statistic when looking at sequences of varying length as it indicates that 50% of the total sequence is in segments that are that size or larger.
+See the webpage [What's N50?](https://www.molecularecologist.com/2017/03/29/whats-n50/) for a good explanation.

 This is a useful statistic to describe an assembly as it indicates the average size of the contigs the assembly software has produced.

 A higher N50 length means that more of the assembly is in longer fragments.
 That means the chunks of sequence produced by the assembler are, on average, larger.

 While it isn't calculated by default, `seqkit stats` has an option to calculate the N50 length.
-Use the `seqkit stats` help documentation to answer the exercise below.
+Using the help documentation for seqkit stats answer the exercise below.

 > ## Exercise X: Flag to get the N50 length
 > a) Using the help documentation, what flag can we add to get the N50 length for this assembly?